Book – Political Protest in Contemporary Africa (forthcoming from Cambridge University Press)

 Some observers see the third wave of protests in sub-Saharan Africa as a politically motivated revolution of the middle class akin to the Arab Spring, whereas others label it a materially-driven revolt of the chronically poor.
 I submit that these interpretations are not mutually exclusive.
-Members of an emerging middle class desire political influence commensurate with their economic status and possess the money, education, and communication skills that make them effective protest organizers.
+Members of an emerging middle class desire political influence commensurate with their economic status and possess the money, education, and political autonomy that make them effective protest organizers.
 Meanwhile, most rank-and-file protesters in sub-Saharan Africa are not middle-class but rather live at a subsistence level.
 This group is motivated mainly by material concerns—especially low expectations of upward mobility—and not by grievances against a ruling regime.

 I argue that Africa’s third wave of protests resulted when middle-class people reacted to sudden political events by deploying their talents and resources to mobilize poor people who harbored latent material grievances.
 Afrobarometer surveys from 31 African countries and original data from field research in Senegal, Niger, Burkina Faso, and Malawi show that middle-class political grievances help explain the timing of protests, while lower-class material grievances help explain protest participation.
 Analyzing these data in their historical context, I observe some continuity with the past: The middle class and the poor have protested in sub-Saharan Africa since before independence, often against one another.
 What sets the third wave apart, I assert, is the symbiotic roles that these groups increasingly play: Middle-class people serve as strategic leaders of political opposition movements (what I call “the generals of the revolution”) and poorer people serve as strategic joiners (“the foot soldiers of the revolution”).
 I adapt a class-based analysis to African cases where class is often assumed to be irrelevant.